 If our wish was to feel like VIPs, our wish was granted, and Youri's Bourgogne Gold Tour got us personal connections with both the wines and the people of Burgundy.
 It's no wonder that Bourgogne Gold is the number-one ranked wine tour in Burgundy.
 We didn't know what to expect when we signed on for Youri's tour, but it exceeded anything we could have imagined.

-To learn more or to book your private Burgundy wine tour send Youri an email or visit the Bourgogne Gold Tour website.
-(On the site's top menu click on "Wine Tours" and then "Private Wine Tours".)
+To learn more or to book your private Burgundy wine tour visit the Bourgogne Gold Tour website.

-What we especially like about Youri's superb wine tours is that you're able to experience them on a day trip from Paris.
+What we really like about Youri's superb wine tours is that you're able to experience them on a day trip from Paris.
 Catch the TGV high-speed train from Gare de Lyon in Paris (photo above) to Dijon Ville, the TGV station in Dijon, where Youri or one of his team will personally pick you up to beging your wine adventure.
-The train takes about ninety minutes and there are morning trains at around 7:00 AM and 8:00 AM.
-At the end of your day, return trains run at 6:00 PM, 7:00 PM, 7:30 PM, and 8:30 PM.
-(Subject to change, check the current schedule when you book.)

-You can buy tickets at any train station in Paris or buy them in advance, before you leave home, so you have everything arranged before you go.
-That's our preferred option, and it's become ridiculously easy to bu e-tickets online.
-You'll want tickets from "Paris Gare de Lyon" to "Dijon Ville" and be sure to choose only TGV high-speed options that take just over one hour and thirty minutes or so.
-(Less than two hours, in any case.)
+The best way to buy French train tickets is in advance, downloading your tickets to your mobile.
+It's become ridiculously easy to buy e-tickets online.
+You'll want tickets from "Paris Gare de Lyon" to "Dijon Ville" and be sure to choose only TGV high-speed options that take just one hour and thirty minutes or so.